Discussing our August Whole30…thumbs up to a great program and where we go from here…oh and a DietBet bonus!

 Veggies: The sky is the limit for veggies!
 The only ones I would keep to a minimum is potatoes and corn.
 I’m not saying you can’t ever have corn or potatoes OR that they are bad for you.
 What I am saying is there are such better options for less calories and higher nutritional content.
 Keep lots of leafy greens on hand….spinach, kale, romaine, mesclun mix…any and all leafy greens are awesome!
 I remember Jillian told us one time at the ranch that “no one ever got fat on leafy greens”….so true….stock up.
 Spinach can be used in salad or sauteed with a tsp of olive oil, garlic, and lemon to make a tasty side dish to the protein of your choice.
 I want to just encourage you to try new veggies…eggplant, asparagus, broccoli….get creative.
 Remember when preparing veggies it’s important to watch what you put ON them…heavy sauces or too much cheese can undo all your hard work.
 Try no salt seasonings like Mrs. Dash Onion and Herb or fresh herbs like rosemary and thyme….they make a HUGE difference in taste.
 You may not LOVE it at first, but you have to train your palate and that takes time and consistency.
 For snacks sliced cucumbers, cherry tomatoes, baby carrots, and celery sticks can provide perfect on the go nutrition.
 You all know how much Hannah and I LOVE Wholly Guacamole 100 calorie packs…dip your carrots and veggies in them or put on a GG Crisp with low sodium turkey breast for a quick lunch.
 Sliced English cucumber with two tablespoons of hummus one of my favorite snacks.
 Hummus comes in TONS of flavors and combinations….just make sure you measure and are honest with your portion sizes.

 Fruit: Some of my favorites are apples, strawberries, blueberries, & raspberries!
 They are all packed with fiber and low calorie.
 A medium sized apple is only 81 calories…paired with a 60 calorie mozzarella cheese stick and you have yourself a GREAT low calorie filling afternoon snack to tie you over to dinner.
 I would try to keep higher sugar fruits to a minimum….they aren’t bad for you at all, but we are trying to lose weight here….ex. bananas, kiwi, pineapple, oranges.
+Most of these aren’t recommended in most weight loss programs.

 Nuts: I stick with raw almonds….just remember to keep them portioned to once ounce per snack or meal.
 One ounce of almonds…around 9 or 10….is about 100 calories…they add up FAST.
 So, I never just eat them on their own…I pair my almonds with some fruit or on a salad.
 Let’s be honest-10 almonds aren’t going to help me much when I’m really hungry! 🙂